tobua/padua/README.md

 - Standard-Versioning
 - Polyfills
 - Automatic Updates
-- Built with esbuild and tsc
+- Builds with esbuild and tsc

 ## Configuration